 Having estimated the students' costs and their future benefits stream, the next step is to discount the results to the present to reflect the time value of money.
 For the student perspective we assume a discount rate of 5.1% (see below).
-Because students tend to rely upon debt to pay for education-i.e. they are negative savers-their discount rate is based upon student loan interest rates.34
+Because students tend to rely upon debt to pay for their educations-i.e. they are negative savers-their discount rate is based upon student loan interest rates.33 In Appendix 2, we conduct a sensitivity analysis of this discount rate.